confuguard/confuguard/README.md

 Endpoints:

-- **`/detect`**: Detects typosquatting packages by comparing a package against its neighbors. **NOTE: This is the main endpoint that is used in the pipeline.
+- **`/detect`**: Detects confusing packages by comparing a package against its neighbors. **NOTE: This is the main endpoint that is used in the pipeline.
 The rest are mainly for testing purposes.**
 - `/get_neighbors`: Retrieves neighboring packages based on vector and name-based similarity.
 - `/add_package`: Adds or updates package details in the PostgreSQL database.
 - `/similarity`: Computes cosine similarity between two package embeddings.